-In the second edition of Life at Lingo, Dana talks about how she bridges the gap between us and our suppliers, and how the Vendor Management business has changed in her fourteen years (and a few weeks!) with Lingo24.
+In this edition of Life at Lingo, Dana talks about how she bridges the gap between Lingo24 and our suppliers.

 Let’s start with the present – What does a typical day at Lingo24 involve for you?

 My role as Head of Vendor Management usually means what it needs to mean at any given time.
 It has shifted so much in the last few years, that if we look at this article a year from now, this answer will probably not be applicable anymore.